dirkpetersen/our-chat/README.md

 ~/our-chat/install-librechat.sh
 ```

-## <a name='DisasterRecoveryBusinessContinuity'></a>Disaster Recovery / Business Continuity
+## <a name='DisasterRecoveryBusinessContinuity'></a>Disaster Recovery / Business Continuity / Emergency Operation

-As the system only stores data temporarily, disaster recovery and business continuity procedures are limited to storing 3 configuraton files in a secure place:
+As the system only stores data temporarily, disaster recovery and business continuity procedures are limited to backing up 3 configuraton files in a secure place:

 ```
 ~/.env